linode/docs/docs/databases/mysql/mysql-master-master.md

 title: Configuring MySQL Master-Master Replication
 ---

-MySQL Master-Master replication adds redundancy to your deployment.
-This allows two separate MySQL servers to act as a cluster, and is particularly useful for high availability website configurations.
-You will need two separate Linodes to configure database replication, each with private IPv4 addresses.
+MySQL Master-Master replication adds speed and redundancy for active websites.
+With replication, two separate MySQL servers act as a cluster.
+Database clustering is particularly useful for high availability website configurations.
+Use two separate Linodes to configure database replication, each with private IPv4 addresses.

 {: .note}
 >This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with ``sudo``.
 If you're not familiar with the ``sudo`` command, you can check our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.

 ##Install MySQL

-Use the following command to install MySQL on each of your Linodes:
+Use the following commands to install MySQL on each of the Linodes:

     sudo apt-get update
     sudo apt-get upgrade -y